Holidu boss Siebers: These are the ultimate crisis tips from the model founder

 You recently raised an additional 37 million euros from investors.
 Was that necessary after the tough months?

-But we made a conscious decision to do so, so that now, when things get going, we are in a really good position and can secure market share.
-That's the difference between us and many other companies that have tended to lay off employees and start very quietly.
-We even see the possibility for acquisitions, but I can't say more about that yet.
+We made a conscious decision to do so, so that we are now really well positioned when things get going and can secure market share.
+That's the difference to many other companies, which have tended to lay off employees and start very quietly.
+We even see the possibility of takeovers, but I can't say any more about that yet.

 What advice would you give to other founders?

 The most important rule: make a plan.
 If you have a plan that you can stick to, it helps immensely.
-If we hadn't stuck to the plan, we probably never would have grown as fast or at all.
+If we hadn't stuck to the plan, we would probably never have grown as quickly or at all.

-Where are you going on your first vacation after this pandemic?
+Where are you going on your first vacation after the pandemic?

-We're taking the whole family to Italy to a vacation home, my brother is getting married there.
+We're taking the whole family to a vacation home in Italy, my brother is getting married there.

 Hello my friend, have you been stranded on the German edition of Startbase?
 At least your browser tells us, that you do not speak German - so maybe you would like to switch to the English edition instead?